Apricot Benefits, Nutrition, Uses, Recipes, Side Effects and FAQs

 Nutritionally speaking, the two fruits are very similar with a few minute differences.
 Gram for gram, apricots are slightly higher in calories, protein, carbohydrates and fiber.
 Apricots also contain more vitamin A and vitamin C, although the two contain comparable amounts of other micronutrients, like vitamin E and vitamin K.

-That being said, both are jam-packed with vitamins, minerals and antioxidants and including a few servings of each can be a healthy and nutritious way to give your diet a boost.
+That being said, both are jam-packed with vitamins, minerals and antioxidants, and including a few servings of each can be a healthy and nutritious way to give your diet a boost and take advantage of both apricot benefits and peach benefits.

 For a simple, healthy treat, try adding apricot to a bowl of Greek yogurt or even use it to top off your next bowl of oatmeal or cold cereal.
-Alternatively, try using either fresh or dried apricots in your cooking and baking recipes to boost both the flavor and nutrient profile of your dishes.
+Alternatively, try using either fresh or dried apricots in your cooking and baking recipes (like this Baked Brie recipe) to boost both the flavor and nutrient profile of your dishes.

 If you’re feeling a little creative, there are plenty of ways to enjoy apricots other than just chowing down on the whole fruit.
 Some of the most common ways to use apricots include making apricot baked goods and sweets, as well as salads, salsas and even meat dishes.